ORTools4MTEX/ORTools/README.md

 ---

 ### [plotHist_OR_misfit](./src/plotHist_OR_misfit.m)
-This function plots the disorientation, or misfit, between parent-child and child-child grains and an orientation relationship in a histogram.
+This function plots the disorientation, (or misfit), between parent-child and child-child grains and an orientation relationship (OR) in a histogram.
 By default, the current OR (*job.p2c*) is selected and is denoted by 2 stars (**).
 Additional ORs can be supplied with the argument *p2c*.

 - Syntax
   -  plotHist_OR_misfit(job)